-{Editor’s note : Values should be cross-checked against P Suppl.
-16}

 7.3.6 Sound insulation

+{Contributor’s note: P Suppl.
+16 does not detail sound reduction.
+ISO 140 (parts 1-14) detail the sound reduction index (SRI).
+In particular ISO 717-1 discusses airborne sound insulation in buildings and building elements.
+There appears to be some inconsistency between the symbols and terminology.
+The following terms are used, but are not the same according to the ISO specifications:

+Apparent sound reduction index ( Symbol R’)

+Weighted apparent sound reduction index (Symbol R’w)

+Sound reduction index (Symbol R)

+The contributors believe that the intent is to use “Weighted apparent sound reduction index (R’w) however this would need to be checked with the previous contributor.
+Consistent use of this term is proposed.}

 Recommendations for sound insulation will vary according to the local building plan and external noise sources.
 However, one universal recommendation for privacy can be stated.
-To ensure that confidential information cannot be overheard from outside the room, the apparent sound reduction index of the room boundaries is recommended to be R’w ≥ 48 dB, which approximately corresponds to a sound transmission class STC ≥ 50.
+To ensure that confidential information cannot be overheard from outside the room, the weighted apparent sound reduction index (SRI) (R’w) of the room boundaries is recommended to be R’w ≥ 48 dB.
+See [ISO 140-4] for more information.
+This SRI approximately corresponds to a sound transmission class STC ≥ 50.

+Note: STC is another measure of sound reduction.
+See [b-ASTM E90] and [b-ASTM E413] for more information.

-Note that the doors of the meeting room should have a Rw ≥ 35 dB (STC ≥ 35).
+Note that the doors of the meeting room should have a R’w ≥ 35 dB (STC ≥ 35).